Our Bylaws

 A. All MIT graduate students are eligible to run for GSC office.

 B. Nominations for officer positions will open at the March meeting, and will remain open until the start of the elections process at the April meeting.
 Any candidate who is nominated or self-nominates has the option of submitting a statement of purpose and curriculum vitae to the current officers up until one week prior to the elections.
-At that time, the list of all candidates who have submitted either document will be published on the GSC website, along with said documents.
-Any further nominations must occur at the April meeting.
+The list of all candidates who have submitted either document will be published on the GSC website, along with said documents.
+Further nominations must occur at the April meeting.
 All nominations, regardless of when they occurred, must be seconded at the April meeting.
-The Council will sponsor an informal coffee hour between 5 and 7 days prior to the April meeting, during which graduate students will have the chance to meet the current candidates and ask any relevant questions.

 D. Election Procedures will be as follows: